Leave a Message

 • October Mountain is the largest state forest in Massachusetts and features miles of trails, including a section of the Appalachian Trail.

-• Located on Becket's Main Street, the Becket General Store is a community-focused restaurant, coffee bar, bakery, and deli where residents can enjoy breakfast, lunch, dinner, and live music at night.
+• Located on Becket's Main Street, the Becket General Store is a community-focused restaurant, coffee bar, bakery, and deli where residents can enjoy breakfast, lunch, dinner, and live music during their Friday Farmers' Markets.

 Becket is known for its arts institutions, among them the world-famous Jacob's Pillow Dance Festival (left) and the Becket Arts Center (middle).
 The Becket Arts Center is the site of the Hilltown Brouhaha (right), a community festival organized by the Becket Washington Community Partnership.